This article was written in the hot summer of 2018. It applies equally to the one in 2022.

-My article about early leaf drop in Silver Birch trees is very popular – but has really peaked this year.
+My article about early leaf drop in Silver Birch trees is very popular – but it has really peaked this year (2018).

-My own trees have started showing a few yellow leaves this time around, and I have concluded that it is due to heat stress as a result of the prolonged warm weather and low rainfall we have experienced.
-I know that some places had torrential rain a few weeks ago, but that didn’t happen here in Nottingham.
-We just had a bit of drizzle, and the temperature has remained pretty much in double digits the whole time, and has been in the 20s for the last week or so (almost the 30s the last few days, with another week of the same predicted).
+My own trees started going yellow this time around in mid-June.
+After a lot of research, I concluded that it was due to heat stress as a result of the prolonged warm weather and low rainfall we have experienced.
+I know that some places have had torrential downpours, but it isn’t enough.
+The temperature has remained pretty much in double digits the whole time, and has been in the mid-20s and low-30s most days for almost two solid months, and with no end in sight.

 When trees are stressed as a result of high humidity and low rainfall, they can’t get enough water and begin to shut down just as they do in the Autumn.
 It doesn’t kill them unless it happens year after a year, but obviously you can take steps to deal with it once you notice it.